 The Secondary School Readiness Programme (SSRP) is an innovative accelerated learning programme designed by Kusuma to bridge the learning gap for students in Class 9 (the first year of secondary school).
 Prior to the SSRP, remedial education programmes in India focused on students of primary school age.
 Kusuma therefore set out to develop its own tools for assessing student learning and build a remedial education programme to address the actual learning levels of students, which were very low.
-The intervention focuses on competencies in English, Maths, Science, Social Science, Environmental Science (EVS) and Hindi/Odia.
+The intervention focuses on competencies in English, mathematics, science, social science, environmental science and Hindi/Oriya.
 The SSRP was first implemented in 2015-16 in the 50 KSPI schools in Hardoi and Sambalpur districts.

-Baseline tests were conducted for different subjects which had questions designed for students of Grades 1 to 8.
+Baseline tests were conducted for different subjects which had questions designed for students of grades 1 to 8.
 Depending on learning levels in the baseline assessments, students were to be selected for different phases of the programme.
 The Foundation Camp at the start of the academic year focused on students with learning levels at Grade 3 and below.
-Subsequently, the Supported Learning Phase followed Foundation Camp and was focused on students at learning levels at Grade 8 and below.
+Subsequently, the Supported Learning Phase followed FC and was focused on students at learning levels at Grade 8 and below.
 Finally, the Consolidation Camp included all students and focused, on the teaching of the Grade 9 syllabus.

 Under the SSRP, government teachers and Kusuma Volunteer Teachers were trained to assess student learning levels and tailor their teaching to bring students up to appropriate grade-level learning.
 Participating teachers received an SSRP implementation guide, a teacher handbook and a set of supplementary teaching resources.
-Head Teachers and District Education Officers were given a one-day orientation on the content of the SSRP, monitoring framework and tools, and their role in the delivery of the SSRP.
+Head Teachers and District Education Officers were given a one day orientation on the content of the SSRP, monitoring framework and tools, and their role in the delivery of the SSRP.

-The impact of the SSRP on student scores is discussed in detail on page 44.
-Next, we explore achievements and challenges in implementing the two programmes from interim and the end-of-programme evaluation.
+Section 7 page 13 discusses the impact of the SSRP on student scores in detail.
+Here, we will explore achievements and challenges in implementing the two programmes from interim and the end-of-programme evaluation.

-- Kusuma Volunteer Teachers in both districts played a crucial role in implementing Kusuma's Udbhav and Secondary School Readiness Programme in KSPI schools - The majority of students interviewed in the post-intervention school survey said that Kusuma Volunteer Teachers regularly conducted experiments and other learning activities, and explained concepts more clearly than most government teachers - Students said that interactive styles of teaching were more enjoyable than traditional lecture methods and increased their confidence to participate in class - The SSRP was developed as a well-structured and comprehensive system for assessing student learning levels and tailoring targeted teaching interventions to bring students up to grade-level learning - Teachers found that the SSRP was very useful in helping them to understand and teach students at different learning levels

-Students said they found the SSRP classes interesting and engaging as the content of the workbooks was mostly in the form of stories
+- Volunteer Teachers in both districts played a crucial role in implementing Kusuma's Udbhav and Secondary School Readiness Programme in KSPI schools - The majority of students interviewed in the post-intervention school survey said that Kusuma Volunteer Teachers regularly conducted experiments and other learning activities, and explained concepts more clearly than most government teachers - Students said that interactive styles of teaching were more enjoyable than traditional lecture methods and increased their confidence to participate in class - SSRP was developed as a well-structured and comprehensive system for assessing student learning levels and tailoring targeted teaching interventions to bring students up to grade level learning - Teachers found that the SSRP was very useful in helping them to understand and teach students at different learning levels - Students said they found the SSRP classes interesting and engaging as the content of the workbooks was mostly in the form of stories